GDPR – Data Processing Agreement

-Track-Platform agrees to delete Customer personal data and all relevant information in accordance with Track-Platform’s procedures and Data Protection Laws.
+Track-Platform agrees to delete Customer personal data and all relevant information in accordance with Track-Platform procedures and Data Protection Laws.

-At a Customer’s request, Track-Platform will provide the Customer with a certification of deletion of personal data.
+At a Customer’s request, Track-Platform provides the Customer with a certification of deletion of personal data.

 9. Legal Effect

-This agreement comes into effect from the time of purchase of an Track-Platform subscription.
-It expires with cessation of the Customer’s Track-Platform subscription.
+This agreement comes into effect from the time of purchase of a Track-Platform subscription.
+It expires with the cessation of the Customer’s Track-Platform subscription.